george-labs/george-backend-hiring/docs/assumptions.md

 I'm not happy about the mocking of StopWordService but it will have to do for now it's imitation of Mockito

+lets assume that words with trailing dots are valid words